UCAS code

 Placement year (optional)

-Between your second and third year, you can do an optional placement.
+After your second or third year, you can do an optional placement.

 A placement is the perfect way to gain industry experience, use what you've learned so far on your course in a profession, and become more attractive to employers after graduation.
 You can work for a company or organisation, or you can start and run your own business.
 Working with other students or on your own, you can launch and grow a successful venture.